jnertl/integrationtesting/integration_testing_requirements.md

 ## 5. Reporting
 - All test results, including failures and detected crashes, must be clearly reported in the test logs.

+## 6. Test Framework
+- All integration tests must be implemented using the Robot Framework to ensure consistency and maintainability.